McL0vinn/CS_RTR/README.md

 Identifying rogue scheduled tasks and removing them via CrowdStrike RTR.

-First identify the schedule tasks you want to remove by using the get-scheduledtasks command .
+First identify the schedule tasks you want to remove by using the get-scheduledtask command .

 You can either pipe and findstr or you can even use the argument -TaskName "" if you know the full taskname